-How to Use uptime Command in Linux
+How to Use the uptime Command in Linux

 Learning How to Use uptime Command in Linux